KwaneleKhumalo/mern/frontend/README.md

-# Getting Started with Basic Authentication
+# Getting Started with MERN-BP-APP - React

 From The React Team:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).